 more about both in season two

 Laurence Sterne, clergyman and novelist who saw the funny side of both the novel as a form and life writing as an art.
-In The Life and Opinions of Tristram Shandy, he showed a technical virtuosity that was daring then and, to my mind, has seldom been surpassed since.
-His calling attention to the artifice of the novel includes the joke of totally black pages in his novel, standing for events he cannot put into words, mocking the very notion that anything can truly be recorded or recorded truly.
+In The Life and Opinions of Tristram Shandy, he showed a technical virtuosity that was daring then and, to my mind, has never been surpassed since.
+Calling attention to the artifice of the novel includes the joke of totally black pages standing for events he cannot put into words, mocking the very notion that anything can truly be recorded or recorded truly.

 my sister, yet another stoic, with an easy laugh and a great advocate for all wildlife, including blacky, batty, toady, foxy, robby and all the other freeloaders who inhabit our garden…her unflinching support both emotionally and financially, despite tangible evidence of eccentric tendencies in her brother, has made this project possible...albeit at the cost of more white wine than she would ordinarily choose to drink